eaudaim/Robert-GPT/README.md

 3) espeak
 4) flac

-The dependencies for Python are in the "requirements.txt" file along with their versions
+The dependencies for Python are in the "requirements.txt" folder along with their versions.

+## Credits

-Derived from a project by [Arijit1080](https://github.com/Arijit1080)
+This project is inspired by a project created by [Arijit1080](https://github.com/Arijit1080).